DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 ### Other tools

-Most modern AI coding tools (including Windsurf, Cline, and Continue.dev) surface MCP under names such as "Model Context Protocol", "Context Sources", or "Custom integrations" in their settings.
+Most modern AI coding tools (including Windsurf, Cline, Continue.dev, etc.) surface MCP under names such as "Model Context Protocol", "Context Sources", or "Custom integrations" in their settings.
 Add `https://docs.dhtmlx.com/mcp` as the source URL.

 ## Privacy and data handling